Best Practices - Bb Test Taking Tips

 - Read the instructions carefully.

 Force Completion = you must complete the test in one session.
-Leaving the exam by clicking outside it may lock it.
-Answers not saved will not be recorded.
+Leaving the exam by clicking outside the page may lock it.
+A lockout can delete all your answers.

 - Do not run other applications while taking an exam unless directed by your Instructor.

-- Do not use the browser Back or Forward buttons for any Blackboard navigation.
+- Do not use the browser Back or Forward buttons.
 Always use the navigation links on the Bb page.

 - Do not resize or refresh the browser window after loading the exam.

-- Remember to save the exam often.
+- Save the exam often.
 Click Save once more before clicking the Submit button.
 The Submit button sends the exam to the instructor for grading.
 The Save button does not.